joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/05/opinion/sunday/trump-2024.html?searchResultPosition=6

 **Richard Rubenstein, 97, Dies; Theologian Challenged Ideas of God**\
-`A rabbi, educator and author of a landmark book, he asked, “How can Jews believe in an omnipotent, beneficent God after Auschwitz.”`\
+`A rabbi, educator and author of a landmark book, he asked, “How can Jews believe in an omnipotent, beneficent God after Auschwitz?”`\
 https://nytimes.com/2021/06/05/us/richard-rubenstein-dead.html?searchResultPosition=7

 **Cancel Culture Works.
 We Wouldn’t Have Marriage Equality Without It.**\